-Reauthentication Time - Sets the time period after which a connected host must be reauthenticated.
-When the reauthentication time expires for a secure MAC address, it is reauthenticated with the RADIUS server.
-During the reauthentication process traffic through the port remains unaffected.
+Reauthentication Time - Sets the time period after which the switch removes an autthenticated MAC address from the secure table.
+When the reauthentication time expires for a secure MAC address, it is removed from the secure MAC address table, and the switch will only perform the authentication process the next time it receives the MAC address packet.
 (Range: 120-1000000 seconds; Default: 1800 seconds)